rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 Strings are represented as a column with a data device buffer and a child offsets column.
 The parent column's type is `STRING` and its data holds all the characters across all the strings packed together but its size represents the number of strings in the column, and its null mask represents the validity of each string.
-To summarize, the strings column children are:

-1. A non-nullable column of [`size_type`](#cudfsize_type) elements that indicates the offset to the beginning of each string in a dense data buffer of all characters.
+The strings column contains a single child column which is a non-nullable column of [`size_type`](#cudfsize_type) elements that indicates the offset to the beginning of each string in a dense data buffer of all characters.
 With this representation, `data[offsets[i]]` is the first character of string `i`, and the size of string `i` is given by `offsets[i+1] - offsets[i]`.
 The following image shows an example of this compound column representation of strings.

 ![strings](strings.png)

+The type of the offsets column is either INT32 or INT64 depending on the number of bytes in the data buffer.

 ## Structs columns